apify/apify-docs/docs/crawling_basics/pro_scraping.md

 ## [](#coding) Coding the scraper

 You probably noticed that we did not `import` Cheerio or got-scraping.
 That's because they're both already included in a component of the SDK called [`CheerioCrawler`](https://sdk.apify.com/docs/api/cheerio-crawler).
 It automatically visits URLs that you feed to it, downloads the HTML and parses it with Cheerio.
-The benefit over writing the code yourself is that it automatically handles and retries errors.
-It also parallelizes the downloads, making it faster, and removes a lot of boilerplate code that you would have to write yourself.
+The benefit of this over writing the code yourself is that it automatically handles errors and retries the action when one occurs.
+It also parallelizes the downloads, making them faster, and removes a lot of boilerplate code that you would have to write yourself.

 To feed it with URLs, we need to store them somewhere.
 This is where [`RequestQueue`](https://sdk.apify.com/docs/api/request-queue) comes in.
 It's a persistent storage, which means that if your crawler crashes, it doesn't have to start over, but it can continue from where it left off.
 That's also something that you would have to implement yourself.